Australian Post Entry Quarantine Facilities

 Note: We do not recommend you use the Post Entry Biosecurity System on a mobile phone.
 Please use a desktop web browser to make a booking.

 Booking accommodation at the Post Entry Quarantine Facility

-make a booking at the Mickleham Post Entry Facility.
-Being granted an Import Permit does not guarantee your animal a kennel or pen at the post entry quarantine facility.
+You can make a booking at the Mickleham PEQ Facility once we have granted your animal an import permit .
+Being granted an import permit does not guarantee accommodation availability.
 At times, waiting periods may apply.

-Once you/your pet transport agent has made a booking through the online system, you will receive notification of the next steps including timeframes to complete your booking.
-This will include paying for the known quarantine fees and providing the department with further details including flight and air way bill details.
-These details can be obtained by you/your pet transport agent from your airline.
+Once you/your pet transport agent has made a booking through the online system, you will receive notification of the next steps to complete your booking, including timeframes.
+This will include paying for the known quarantine fees and providing further details such as flight and air way bill details.
+You/your pet transport agent can get these details from your airline.

-The department has determined the following flight arrival windows for animals booked for quarantine at Mickleham.
-If you require further information about available flights that arrive within these arrival windows, please contact your airline or shipping agent.
+We have determined the following flight arrival windows for animals booked for quarantine at Mickleham.
+If you require further information about available flights that arrive within the normal and out of hour timeframes, please contact your airline or shipping agent.

-** Additional charges will apply as animals will be collected, transited and settled at the PEQ facility outside of the department’s usual span of working hours (Monday – Friday 06:30 – 18:30).
+* Additional charges will apply for animals collected, transited and settled at the PEQ facility out of the department’s normal span of operational hours (Monday – Friday 04:30 – 16:30).

-Department of Agriculture and Water Resources staff will notify you by e-mail that your animal has arrived safely within 24 hours of arrival.
-They will contact you immediately if there is an issue with your animal on arrival.
+We will notify you by email that your animal has arrived safely, within 24 hours of arrival.
+We will contact you immediately if there is an issue with your animal on arrival.

 - Animals are housed in climate controlled pens.